cisagov/Malcolm/sensor-iso/README.md

 # <a name="ConfigSSH"></a>Appendix B - Configuring SSH access

-SSH access to the sensor’s non-privileged sensor account is only available using secure key-based authentication which can be enabled by adding a public SSH key to the **/home/sensor/.ssh/authorized_keys** file as illustrated below:
+SSH access to the sensor's non-privileged sensor account is only available using secure key-based authentication which can be enabled by adding a public SSH key to the **/home/sensor/.ssh/authorized_keys** file as illustrated below:

 ```
 sensor@sensor:~$ mkdir -p ~/.ssh